1. About this Policy

-5. Automated decisions using your personal data
+5. Automated decisions using your personal information

 To provide an efficient and helpful customer experience we use automated decisioning in how we communicate with you.
 For e.g., if you communicate with us via email or SMS our system will automatically tailor communications with you based on your preferred digital method of communication, without any involvement of human intervention.
-We may also use automated decisions to detect and prevent fraud, detect and prevent money laundering and determine the most efficient and helpful way to provide our Services to you.
+We may also use automated decisions to detect and prevent fraud, detect and prevent money laundering and determining the most efficient and helpful way to provide our Services to you.

-6. How we keep your personal data
+6. How we keep secure your personal information

-We use a range of physical, electronic and other security measures to protect the security, confidentiality and integrity of the personal data we hold and protect it from misuse, interference, loss and unauthorised access, modification and disclosure.
+We use a range of physical, electronic and other security measures to protect the security, confidentiality and integrity of the personal information we hold and protect it from misuse, interference, loss and unauthorised access, modification and disclosure.
 For example:

 access to our information systems is controlled through identity and access management controls;